Spare-Network/pool-reference/README.md

 INFO:root:Obtaining balance: {'confirmed_wallet_balance': 0, 'max_send_amount': 0, 'pending_change': 0, 'pending_coin_removal_count': 0, 'spendable_balance': 0, 'unconfirmed_wallet_balance': 0, 'unspent_coin_count': 0, 'wallet_id': 1}
 ```

-8. Create a pool nft (on the farmer key) by doing `chia plotnft create -s pool -u https://127.0.0.1:80`, or whatever host:port you want
+8. Create a pool nft (on the farmer key) by doing `spare plotnft create -s pool -u https://127.0.0.1:80`, or whatever host:port you want
 to use for your pool.
 Approve it and wait for transaction confirmation.
 This url must match *exactly* with what the
    pool uses.

-9. Do `chia plotnft show` to ensure that your plotnft is created.
+9. Do `spare plotnft show` to ensure that your plotnft is created.
 Now start making some plots for this pool nft.
-You can make plots by specifying the -c argument in `chia plots create`.
+You can make plots by specifying the -c argument in `spare plots create`.
 Make sure to *not* use the `-p` argument.
 The
-    value you should use for -c is the `P2 singleton address` from `chia plotnft show` output.
+    value you should use for -c is the `P2 singleton address` from `spare plotnft show` output.
  You can start with small k25 plots and see if partials are submitted from the farmer to the pool server.
 The output
 will be the following in the pool if everything is working:
 ```